-Donated vacation, compensatory time off and/or administrative leave hours will be converted to sick leave and credited to the receiving employee's sick leave balance on an hour-for-hour basis.
-It shall be paid at the rate of pay of the receiving employee.
-As long as the receiving employee remains in paid status, seniority and all other benefits will continue, with the exception of sick leave and vacation accrual.
-Total leave credits received by an employee will not normally exceed three (3) months.
+Accrued vacation, compensatory time off and/or administrative leave hours donated by other employees will be converted to sick leave and credited to the receiving employee's sick leave balance on an hour-for-hour basis and-shall be paid at the rate of pay of the receiving employee.
+For as long as the receiving employee remains in paid status, seniority and all other benefits will continue, with the exception of sick leave and vacation accrual.
+The total leave credits received by an employee will not normally exceed three (3) months.
 However, if approved by the department head and the Director of Human Resources, total leave credits may be extended on a case by case basis.

-If the leave is for reasons other than the employee's own illness or injury, donated leave will be converted to vacation and credited to the receiving employee's vacation balance on an hour-for-hour basis.
+If the leave is for reasons other than the employee's own illness or injury, the donated leave will be converted to vacation and credited to the receiving employee's vacation balance on an hour-for-hour basis.